 Resolving Shareholders' Disputes

-An amicable solution of a shareholders' dispute may prove impossible.
-The majority of the shareholders is normally likely to overcome opposition from others within the company subject to provisions in a shareholders' agreement or in the Articles of Association.
+An amicable solution to a shareholders' dispute may prove impossible.
+Shareholders may be unable to overcome opposition from others within the company subject to provisions in a shareholders' agreement or in the Articles of Association.
 However, creative solutions may present themselves:

 The aggrieved minority shareholder may want to sell his shares.
 Ideally, the majority shareholder is willing to buy at a fair value.
 If not, the Articles of Association may give the minority shareholder the right to require the company to buy its shares at a fair value fixed by the auditors, or (more rarely) the right to wind-up the company.